Tips For Driving Traffic To Your Big Interactive Project

 Prior to that, I had bought great books on PHP, Javascript, Rails and Django.
 They made for interesting though oversized paperweights.

 Paying for a class and having it on a schedule was a way to enforce discipline on myself.
 The fact is, daily life gets in the way for many of us.
-But when I plopped down a few hundred bucks and had an appointment each week with homework due, it helped get me over the hump.
+But when I plopped down a few hundred bucks and had an appointment each week with homework due, it helped get me over the hump, also I used resources like beautify code to start doing programming even faster.

 Also, even the best programming books often take things for granted.
 They may not show you how to use FTP for sticking your projects onto a server.
 They will gloss over using your computer’s command line or terminal, which is the text-based way to control a computer.
 And lastly, even the most helpful community of programmers isn’t going to constantly grade your work and give you feedback on a weekly basis.